maquadir/ForexExchange/README.md

 The task we would like you to complete is to create an app that makes a call for international currency data (JSON) and use it to create a currency converter app that converts international currencies into Australian Dollars.
 Refer to Apple's Human Interface Guidelines or Android's material design as a resource to provide a good customer experience.

+##GitLab Usage

+Please be sure to clone this repository into your own project to complete the assessment.
+Once the assessment is complete it should be shared back to madteam-devsupport with Developer access.
+It is important you retain ownership and access control of your assessment.

 ##Requirements:

 * The app must be written in Swift or Kotlin